-Knowing when to take out the Nuna infant insert is crucial for your baby’s comfort and safety, typically around 6 months or when they can sit up unassisted.
+Knowing when to remove the Nuna infant insert boosts comfort and safety—do it around 6 months or once your baby sits up unassisted.

 The Importance of Proper Infant Support